 Initial Coin Offerings have a mixed reputation.
 The 2017-2018 ICO boom produced many extractive, predatory launches that left retail holding worthless tokens.
 But the mechanism itself is neutral.
 An ICO is simply a public token sale, and the structure determines whether it is fair or exploitative.

-A well-structured ICO can be one of the fairest distribution methods available: fixed price, public access, no insider discounts, clear terms.
+A well-structured ICO can be one of the fairest distribution methods available.
+Fixed price, public access, no insider discounts, clear terms.
 The problems arise when ICOs include hidden presale rounds, massive VC allocations, short lockups for insiders, or misleading documentation.

 Do not dismiss ICOs as inherently bad.
 Evaluate each one on its structure.
 A transparent ICO with equal terms for all participants, reasonable team allocation with long vesting, and honest communication is a legitimate fair launch.
 The mechanisms in this handbook can all be applied to ICO structures to make them fairer.

-VI.
+VII.
 Sybil Resistance Toolkit

 Tools and techniques to prevent whale domination through multiple wallets.

 Sybil attacks occur when a single entity creates multiple wallets to circumvent per-wallet caps.
-These tools help:

 Wallet Caps